-Less than a month ago, our green thumbs Marco and Filippo planted the first seedlings in the company gardens here in the headquarters of Sgaravatti Trend.
+Less than a month ago, our green thumbs Marco and Filippo planted the first seedlings in our garden here in the headquarters of Sgaravatti Trend.

 We brought home big heads of lettuce, rocket, peppermint (which we have already talked about) and lots of basil, ready to indulge in the kitchen at dinner time.